pacelliv/hardhat-fund-me/README.md

 To get a USD estimation of gas you will need a `COINMARKETCAP_API_KEY` environment variable.
 You can get one for free from [CoinMarketCap](https://pro.coinmarketcap.com/account).

-Then, uncomment the line `coinmarketcap: COINMARKETCAP_API_KEY,` in the `hardhat.config.js` to get the USD estimation.
+Then, uncomment the line `coinmarketcap: COINMARKETCAP_API_KEY,` in the `hardhat.config.js` file to get the USD estimation.
 It's worth noting that everytime you run your tests it will use an API call, so it might make sense to have the variable `coinmarketcap` disabled until you need it.
 All you need to do to disable it is commenting the line.

 # Verify on Etherscan